Hectic pace of Spanish bank deals to slow after Barclays sale

 International investment funds have also been interested in picking up cheap banking assets in Spain after the crisis, as the economy returns to growth following a six year downturn.

-Apollo Global Management last year bought a small banking network, Evo Banco, off nationalized NCG Banco.
+Apollo Global Management (APO.N) last year bought a small banking network, Evo Banco, off nationalised NCG Banco.

 Barclays' operations in Spain had drawn initial interest from private equity firms and funds, two people person familiar with the transaction said.
 Barclays declined to comment.